performant-software/Neatline/docs/final/style-tab-opacities.md

 ## Stroke Opacity

-The opacity of the lines that run around the edges of a shape.
+The opacity of the lines that run around the edges of a shape on the map.

 ## Stroke Opacity (Selected)

-The opacity of the lines that run around the edges of a shape _when the record is highlighted or selected_ (eg, when the cursor hovers or clicks on the shape).
+The opacity of the lines that run around the edges of a shape on the map _when the record is highlighted or selected_ (eg, when the cursor hovers or clicks on the shape).